Syria national football team: Syria vs. Jordan

 Syria played their first official match against Jordan on 1 August 1953 in Alexandria, Egypt, as part of the 1953 Arab Games, winning 3–1.
 In later years, the derby gained mutual popularity mainly due to historical, political, and geographical factors.

+Team image

 Nickname

 The Syrian national team is known by supporters and the media as Nosour Qasioun, meaning The Eagles of Qasioun in reference to the Mount Qasioun, which stretch over the capital of Syria, Damascus.